-The first step toward getting workplace EV charging stations might be getting your boss on board.
+The first step toward getting EV charging stations at work might be getting your boss on board.
 Not sure how to do it?
 Start with these talking points:

 Providing employees with various perks at your workplace can help improve the relationship between workers and employers.
-Companies that provide stations for charging electric cars at work benefit their employees by helping them increase their vehicle's range.
+Companies that provide charging stations at work help their employees increase their vehicle's range, which is a nice benefit!
 This can help make employees' commutes less stressful since they'll be less likely to have range anxiety.
 Employees tend to have positive feelings toward employers that offer little perks like this, so providing charging stations could help with retention, the Union of Concerned Scientists pointed out.

 Save money on fleets

 Companies that manage fleets have to deal with a variety of costs associated with maintaining their many vehicles.
 Internal combustion engine cars and trucks not only continually need to be refueled, but also require extensive maintenance.
 Investing in electric vehicles can help companies save on fuel because electricity is usually less expensive than gasoline.